Phillip Brutus

 Phillip J. Brutus (born November 26, 1957, in Port-au-Prince) is a former member of the Florida House of Representatives.

 Brutus graduated from Erasmus Hall High School in Brooklyn, New York.
 He received his bachelor's degree at the University of Massachusetts Boston in 1982 and his J.D. degree from Suffolk University Law School in 1985.

 Brutus moved to Florida in 1985.
 Prior to his election to the Florida House, Brutus was a member of the Miami Community Council from the Third District.
 In 2006, Brutus did not seek reelection.

 Brutus had announced in 2009 that he would run for the seat in the United States House of Representatives previously held by Kendrick Meek.

-Brutus mentioned that the district needed a leader who understood the community’s needs and was able to implement policies that would advance its priorities.
-As a law practitioner for 22 years, Mr. Brutus has represented clients in the community on a range of issues including: immigration, civil rights violation, discrimination and foreclosure defense.
+Brutus believed that the district needed a leader who understood the community’s needs and was able to implement policies that would advance its priorities.
+As a law practitioner for 22 years, he has represented clients on issues including immigration, civil rights violation, discrimination and foreclosure defense.

-Between 1999 and 2014, Phillip Brutus's campaign has been fined 18 times by the Florida Election Commission (FEC) for missing required FEC filing deadlines.

-On January 26, 2016, the FEC found Phillip J. Brutus in violation of the Code Of Ethics "by failing to properly disclose his net worth, liabilities, and two real properties."
-On May 14, 2016, Florida Governor Rick Scott filed an executive order to publicly censor, reprimand and fine Brutus for these violations.
+Between 1999 and 2014, Brutus's campaign was 18 times by the Florida Elections Commission (FEC) for missing required FEC filing deadlines.
+On January 26, 2016, the FEC found Brutus in violation of the Code Of Ethics "by failing to properly disclose his net worth, liabilities, and two real properties."
+On May 14, 2016, Florida Governor Rick Scott filed an executive order to publicly censure, reprimand and fine Brutus for these violations.

 Early life and family

 Phillip Brutus was born in Port-au-Prince, Haiti on November 26, 1957.
-His father, Dr. Paul E. Brutus, was a Dental surgeon and professor at the State University Hospital School of Dentistry.
+His father, Dr. Paul E. Brutus, was a dental surgeon and professor at the State University Hospital School of Dentistry.
 An avid linguist, he also taught Spanish and German at the Institute Lope De Vega in Port-au-Prince.
-From an early age, Phillip's uncle Andre Brutus, an attorney, used to take him to the Cour de Cassassion (Haiti’s Supreme Court) to hear oral arguments before that court and to "Master Voltaire’s Language", as he was fond of saying.
+From an early age, his uncle Andre Brutus, an attorney, used to take him to Haiti’s Supreme Court to hear oral arguments before that court and to "master Voltaire’s language".

-Phillip describes that exposure as setting him on a path to follow the footsteps of his attorney uncles Pierre Brutus, Andre Brutus and Rene Brutus.
+This inspired Brutus to follow in the footsteps of his attorney uncles Pierre Brutus, Andre Brutus and Rene Brutus.
 Rene ran a private school called Abraham Lincoln Academy.
-Phillip's aunt, Marie Therese Brutus, a high school teacher, drilled into him, the vagaries of Latin, Greek, and French composition.
-Phillip's mother, Marie-Therese Brun, was a kindergarten teacher before venturing into business.
+His aunt, Marie Therese Brutus, a high school teacher, taught him Latin, Greek, and French composition.
+His mother, Marie-Therese Brun, was a kindergarten teacher before venturing into business.